NaluCFD/Nalu/docs/source/theory/windEnergy.rst

 :numref:`theory_advection_stabilization` and
 :numref:`theory_pressure_stabilization` respectively.
-Users are strongly urged to read those sections to gain a thorough understanding of the discretization scheme and the its impact on the simulations.
+Users are strongly urged to read those sections to gain a thorough understanding of the discretization scheme and its impact on the simulations.

 Time stepping scheme
 --------------------

 The time stepping method in Nalu is described in the Fuego theory manual :cite:`FuegoTheoryManual:2016` for the backward Euler time discretization.
-We present a version of this time stepping scheme adapated to the BDF2 time discretization of the momentum equation described in :numref:`theory_time_discretization`.
-The Favre-averaged momentum equation is written in integral form as
+The implementation details of the BDF2 time stepping scheme used in Nalu is described here.

 .. math::
    :label: fav-mom-nalu